-It requires less maintenance and its aesthetic appeal is high.
+Beauty : Among the different types of wood, Marandi requires less maintenance and its aesthetic appeal is high especially when it is

-It stays durable under water and takes up a deep colour after polishing.
-It is found in Bengal, Assam and Kerala.
+Mahagony even stays durable underwater and takes up a deep color after polishing.
+It is found in Bengal, Assam, and Kerala.

-It is the finest wood therefore can be sculpted easily.
+Finesse : It is the finest wood, therefore, can be sculpted easily.

-It makes attractive pieces of furniture because of its aesthetic appeal.
-It's colour range is broad in comparison to other types of wood, which can be used to give a desirable finish.
+Clean finish : It makes attractive pieces of furniture because of its aesthetic appeal.
+Its color range is broad in comparison to other types of wood, which can be used to give a desirable finish.

 Mulberry can be used to make small pieces of furniture, turned objects and fence posts.

-As a building material it is sturdy, rot-resistant, close-grained and can take up deep polish to give a good finish.
+As a building material, Deodar (Cedrus deodara) is very sturdy, rot-resistant, close-grained and can take up the deep polish to give a good finish.
 It is found in Punjab and Uttar Pradesh.

-It absorbs colour in varying degrees which makes it useful in making ornate objects and furniture.
+Absorbs High Polish : It absorbs color in varying degrees which makes it useful in making ornate objects and furniture.

 In olden times, it was used to construct religious temples and landscaping.
 It is used to make railway carriages, railway sleepers, packing boxes and furniture.

-It is compact, finely grained and easy to work with.
-It is found in Kerala, Tamil Nadu and Maharashtra.
+Jackwood is compact, finely grained and easy to work with.
+It is found in Kerala, Tamil Nadu, and Maharashtra.